Pathways to Philosophy

 Taken together with Why study philosophy? and Devising a study plan — from the original 1995 introductory pack sent out in response to postal inquiries — these pages make the case for the value and importance of philosophical study.
 The remainder of the material from the original introductory pack has been incorporated into our How-to-do-it study guide.

-The study materials can be downloaded from the Pathways web site for free.
-However, as a registered student member of the International Society for Philosophers you gain the benefit of membership of a worldwide community of philosophy students in over 90 countries, as well as the opportunity to submit work for the Associate and Fellowship of the ISFP.
+As a registered student member of the International Society for Philosophers you gain the benefit of membership of a worldwide community of philosophy students in over 90 countries, as well as the opportunity to submit work for the Associate and Fellowship of the ISFP.
 You can also request free subscription to the Philosophy Pathways and Philosophy for Business e-journals.

 If you are already an advanced student, or have a BA in Philosophy and want to participate in our educational community, you can join the panel of Ask a Philosopher and receive regular email updates of the latest questions.
 Your answers will be posted on the Ask a Philosopher Wordpress page.